adrian154/blog/public/blogposts/rubiks/blogpost.md

 </aside>

-If you are an intermediate speedcuber, you likely already have some degree of familiarity with the concept of edge orientation, because EO has some implications for speedsolving.
+If you are an intermediate speedcuber, you likely already have some degree of familiarity with the concept of edge orientation, because it has some implications for speedsolving.
 Specifically, an oriented edge can be solved (put into the correct position with the correct orientation) using only the moves $\braket{L, R, U, D, F^2, B^2}$.
 This property is quite useful because it allows many parts of the solve to be completed without rotations of the entire cube, making the ability to recognize and control edge orientation invaluable for speedcubers.

 Using this information, we can create a structure to represent a cube.